383 92 63 96

-The Hack Learning Series is produced by Times 10 Publications and features some of the world’s top education writers, content curators, designers and speakers.
+Times 10 Publications produces the Hack Learning Series, the unSeries, and other books, featuring some of the world’s top education writers, content curators, designers and speakers.

 Jennifer Gonzalez: A former middle-school language arts teacher and college-level teacher of teachers, Jennifer is the co-author of the bestselling first book in the Hack Learning Series: Hacking Education: 10 Quick Fixes for Every School (Times 10 Publications, 2015) and author of The Teacher’s Guide to Tech.
 Jennifer is the publisher of the popular education site Cult of Pedagogy, and her Cult of Pedagogy podcast is often ranked in the Top 10 on iTunes.
 She is also a mother of 3.
 All of these experiences make her what she is now: Devoted full-time to helping teachers do their work better.
 Follow @cultofpedagogy.

 Angela Stockman is the author of the bestselling Make Writing: 5 Strategies That Turn Writer’s Workshop Into a Maker Space, Hacking Writer’s Workshop (2018), and co-author of Hacking School Culture (2018).
 A former English teacher and founder of the WNY Young Writer’s Studio in Buffalo, Angela brings a unique combination of experience and expertise to the Hack Learning family.
 She is a renowned blogger and an education consultant with expertise in curriculum design, instructional coaching, and assessment.
 Learn more about her at Angelastockman.com.
 Follow @angelastockman.

 Starr Sackstein is arguably the world’s leading authority on the no-grades classroom.
 She is a longtime teacher and author of six education books, including the bestselling Hacking Assessment: 10 Ways to Go Gradeless in a Traditional Grades School and Hacking Homework: 10 Strategies that Inspire Learning Outside of School.
 She produces EdWeek’s popular blog Work in Progress and co-moderates the popular #sunchat on Twitter.
 Starr is a 2014 Bammy Awards finalist for Secondary High School Educator.
-A global voice of change in how learning is assessed, Starr co-moderates the Teachers Throwing Out Grades Facebook group and #TTOG weeklong Twitter chat.
+A global voice of change in how learning is assessed, Starr co-moderates the Teachers Throwing Out Grades Facebook group.
 Follow @mssackstein.

 Michael Fisher is a former teacher who is now a full-time author and instructional coach.
 He works with schools around the country, helping to sustain curriculum upgrades, design curriculum, and modernize instruction in immersive technology.
 He has taught a variety of grade levels and content areas over the years, primarily in Middle Schools.
 Michael is the author of several books published by ASCD, most recently Ditch the Daily Lesson Plan: How do I plan for meaningful student learning?
 He is a contributing author to the Solution Tree series Contemporary Perspectives on Literacy and his latest book is Hacking the Common Core, the fourth book in the Hack Learning series, and Hacking Instructional Design, Book 21 in the series.
 For contact and booking information, visit The Digigogy Collaborative (digigogy.com) or find Michael on Twitter (@fisher1000).

 Dr. Tony Sinanis is a superintendent in New York State and former Lead Learner at National Blue Ribbon School Cantiague Elementary in Jericho, New York.
 He is co-author of Hacking Leadership (Book 5 in the popular Hack Learning Series) andThe Power of Branding and Principal Professional Development (Corwin Press).
 Tony is the 2014 New York State Elementary Principal of the Year and the 2013 Bammy Awards’ National Elementary School Principal of the Year.
 As part of his doctoral studies at the University of Pennsylvania, Tony explored the relationship between active participation on Twitter and the professional development of principals. @TonySinanis is the founder and co-moderator of #NYedchat.
 Tony also co-hosts the Successful Schools podcast with Dr. Joe Sanfelippo.
 Most important, Tony is a proud dad to Paul.
 Follow Tony on Twitter at @tonysinanis.

 Dr. Joe Sanfelippo is the Superintendent of the Fall Creek School District in Wisconsin.
 He is a US Department of Education Future Ready Superintendent and two-time Bammy Award Finalist for Superintendent of the Year.
 Joe is co-author of the Hacking Leadership (Book 5 in the popular Hack Learning Series) and co-author of The Power of Branding and Principal Professional Development: Leading Learning in a Digital Age.
 Joe has attended a Leadership Summit at the White House and has been a featured speaker in multiple states in the areas of Advancing the Use of Social Media in School Districts, Creating a Culture of Yes, Professional Growth for Staff, and Organizational and Systems Change.
 He is also the co-host of the popular Successful Schools Podcast.
 Follow @joesanfelippofc.

 Connie Hamilton Ed.S. is the author of Hacking Questions and co-author of the Hacking Homework.
 She is a K-12 curriculum director and educational consultant who lives in West Michigan with her husband Paul and three children, Paul III, Luke, and Allie.
 Connie is passionate (and a little geeky) about professional learning, particularly in the area of instructional practices such as questioning and student engagement.
 Connie takes a big picture approach when collaborating with districts across the USA to create systems that connect current and new initiatives.
 Her mission is to consistently build on the knowledge teachers have and avoid the feeling that they have “one more thing” on their full plates.
-Connie is a welcome addition to the Hack Learning family and you can connect with her at www.conniehamilton.net or jump into #TMchat, founded and moderated by @conniehamilton on Twitter.
+Connie is a welcome addition to the Hack Learning family and you can connect with her at www.conniehamilton.net or #HackingQs on Twitter.
+Follow @conniehamilton.

 Gerard Dawson is the author of the Hacking Literacy.
 He teaches English and Journalism to students in grades 9-12 at Hightstown High School in New Jersey.
 Gerard is a contributing author to the Talks With Teachers publication The Best Lesson Series: Literature, and his work has appeared in The New York Times Learning Network, Edutopia, Brilliant or Insane, Talks With Teachers as well as his blog.
 He believes in technology’s power to revolutionize learning and offers a free online course for teachers: “How to Put Feedback First for Student Learning.”
 Gerard lives in New Jersey with his wife, Jennifer, and son, Gerard.
 Follow @gerarddawson3.

-Erin Murphy is co-author of the forthcoming Hacking Project-Based Learning.
-Currently, she has the pleasure of serving as the assistant principal of Eyer Middle School in the East Penn School District and a renowned speaker and presenter on Project Based Learning, Literacy, Technology, and Educational Leadership.
+Erin Murphy is co-author of the runaway bestseller, Hacking Project-Based Learning.
+She is the assistant principal of Eyer Middle School in the East Penn School District and a renowned speaker and presenter on Project Based Learning, Literacy, Technology, and Educational Leadership.
 As a certified literacy specialist, she also coordinates the middle level ELA department.
 Erin’s classroom experiences range from kindergarten through fifth grade.
 She married her college sweetheart and has two beautiful daughters.
 Follow Erin on Twitter at MurphysMusings5.

 Brad Currie is the co-author of Hacking Google For Educators (2017).
-Brad is the Supervisor of Instruction and Dean of Students for the Chester School District in Chester, NJ, is the 2017 NASSP Assistant Principal of the Year.
+Brad, the Supervisor of Instruction and Dean of Students for the Chester School District in Chester, NJ, is the 2017 NASSP Assistant Principal of the Year.
 He is also the Founding Partner for Evolving Educators LLC.
 Brad has been in education for over 15 years as a coach, teacher, and administrator.
 He is a 2014 ASCD Emerging Leader, Google Certified Educator, Google Education Trainer, author of All Hands on Deck: Tools for Connecting Parents, Educators, and Communities; Personalized PD: Flipping Your Professional Development; and 140 Twitter Tips for Educators.
 Follow Brad on Twitter, @BradMCurrie